Category: Hunter Valley

 You need to ‘Kurri’ along and see this winged wonder, and that’s no laughing matter!

-It’s a shame he’s stranded in the underwhelming Col Brown park, because he deserves better than to peer out on some pawn shops and the local Centrelink.
-In saying that, you could do worse than enjoying the warm feather by sharing your sandwich with the big boy on a pleasant afternoon.
+The Big Kooka takes pride of place in the centre of Col Brown Park, peering out on some pawn shops and the local Centrelink.
+You could do worse than enjoying the warm feather by sharing your sandwich with the big boy on a pleasant afternoon.
 They also sell Big Kookaburra magnets across the road at the tourist information centre, which is a plus!